ashi1072004/inventory-project/README.md

 This inventory project is handled with php and ajax in the backend.
-It has 5 main modules Category, SubCategory, Supplier, Quantity/Measurement and Product.
+It is hosted on local server.
+Project has an Admin Panel and Eshop user panel.
+Both online and offline products are managed on Admin Panel.
+Only offline products are displayed on eshop user panel.
+User can see products without having an account.
+But he/she can buy products only when having an account and logged in.